 (Beginner Novice through Advanced is recognized by the USEA).

-XC Courses coureses are limited to permanent jumps and minimal lower level jumps. please do not over jump. be aware of footing and fallen branches.
+XC Courses courses are limited to minimal jumps.
+Please do not over jump and be aware of footing and fallen branches.

-Rings - all three rings have excellent footing.
+Rings - Footing may be frozen during winter season.
 Stadium jumps in the front ring.
 Jumps donated by the Society and Mt.
 Cheam Pony Club.
 DO NOT TOUCH THE POLES AND WINGS IN THE STORAGE SHED.
 TAMPERING WITH THESE WILL RESULT IN ALL STADIUM JUMPS BEING REMOVED FOR PRACTICE USE.

-Gatehouse - open. parking fees in effect. $5 per car. $10 per truck and trailer.
+Gatehouse - Closed.
+No parking fees in effect.
 Trailers must park in front parking lot.

 Reminder there is NO overnight camping allowed in the park without park rental.
 Contact Island 22 Society for details.